No more the captain, Kohli talks about contributing more as a batter | Sports-Games

 His unexpected decision came after he stepped down from the T20 side before being removed as ODI skipper.

-During Digit's 'Firseside Chat with VK', Kohli spoke how one can contribute to the team even when he is not its leader. ''Everything has a tenure and time period.
+During Digit Insurance's 'Fireside Chat with VK', Kohli spoke how one can contribute to the team even when he is not its leader. ''Everything has a tenure and time period.
 You obviously have to be aware of that.
 People might say 'what this guy has done' but you know when you think of moving forward and achieving more, you feel like you have done your job.

 ''Now as a batsman may be you have more things to contribute to the team.
 You can make the team win more.
 So take pride in that.
 You don't need to be a captain to be a leader.
 As simple as that,'' he said.